Regiment

 QMJHL Arena: 2

 The St. John's Fog Devils only existed for three short seasons.
 In the grand scale of things, even if the Q does someday return to the Rock, the Devils will only rate a passing mention in the league's considerable history.
 But for me, it's personal, because I was there for that first season.
 The year after the team that I had watched since early childhood won their first league title and Memorial Cup, I moved away for a year to an amazing, beautiful place and watched a team with no history struggle for competitiveness, and in so doing, fell in love with the Q in the same way as the OHL.
 Now, the Devils are gone, having never been really given a chance to survive in the first place, and a small part of me has gone with them.
 I've decided to keep this writeup largely the same as it once was, because although I've witnessed franchise relocations in the past and have been able to empathize with the people of places like North Bay, this is the first one that has ever hit home.
-I will remember the Fog Devils, and I hope that at some point in the not-too-distant future, a new team will come back and the QMJHL and SJSE will actually give them a fighting chance at survival.
-It's a sad comment that an average attendance of over 3,000 wasn't enough due to the economic structures of the QMJHL and the petty spitefulness of the people that run Mile One.
+I will remember the Fog Devils, and I am looking forward to getting back to St. John's in the 2025-26 season to see the new Newfoundland Regiment team take the ice.

-Mile One Stadium (since renamed Mile One Centre) is located in downtown St. John's beside the city's monstrous concrete brutalist City Hall.
-Outside City Hall is the marker from where all distance points in Canada are measured, hence the name, Mile One Stadium.
+Mary Brown's Centre (since renamed Mile One Centre) is located in downtown St. John's beside the city's monstrous concrete brutalist City Hall.
+Outside City Hall is the marker from where all distance points in Canada are measured, hence the name, Mary Brown's Centre.
 It's a new building with postmodernist architecture in steel and red and tan brick, and is quite attractive with its gigantic marquee sign.
 The arena is also a short walk away from the legendary George Street, where there are more pubs per kilometre than anywhere else in North America.
 Mile One is right on the fringee of St. John's lively and colourful downtown, and also is a short distance from St. John's harbour and the Atlantic Ocean.

 The arena has one main entrance where there are a series of ticket booths, and once you get fully inside you find yourself in a spacious concourse with a war memorial in front of you.
 The concourse stretches 360 degrees around the building, and is lined with the usual concessions and such.
 The team store is also near the front door, and they sell some wonderful devil-based souvenirs, including giant foam fingers that, instead of the traditional "number one" gesture, are done in the "rock on" salute you see at concerts.
 Brilliant.
 Once you enter into the seating bowl, a modern, somewhat faceless new building stares back at you.
 It's very similar to the OHL building in Mississauga, with about 6,000 maroon seats in a steeply-raked pattern.
 There are suites and a restaurant stretching around the top of the building, and the press box hangs above the seats on one side.
 The press box is named for Bob Cole, the legendary Hockey Night in Canada announcer, who was born and raised in St. John's and still lives in nearby Topsail.